Check out Australia Zoo’s Red-necked Wallaby!

 When you think of cute Australian mammals, these wonderful wallabies might come to mind.
 Some gorgeous red-necked wallabies call Australia Zoo’s Roo Heaven home.
 Don’t miss the opportunity to pat and feed these adorable Aussie macropods!

-Frequenting dry, open forests, grasslands and paddocks, these wallabies are found in east and south-east Australia and even Tasmania.
-They have distinct rusty-red shoulders and upper back, but, the rest of their body is silver, grey and white.
-They are small in stature, standing to be between 92 and 102 centimetres tall!
+Frequenting dry open forests, grasslands and paddocks, these wallabies are found in east and southeast Australia and even Tasmania.
+They have distinct rusty-red shoulders and upper back but the rest of their body is silver, grey and white.
+They are small in stature, standing at approximately 1 metre (3 feet) in height.

 The red-necked wallaby are herbivorous animals and primarily feed on grasses, herbs and roots, which provide them with water requirements during drought.
 They are a marsupial, meaning they have a pouch and give birth to underdeveloped young.
-Their young are called joeys and are born weighing in at around two grams.
+Their young are called joeys and are born weighing in at around 2 grams (0.07 ounces).
 Crikey, that’s tiny!

-Red-necked wallabies are a protected species, but, they’re thriving in the wild.
+Red-necked wallabies are a protected species and they’re thriving in the wild.
 They are considered a species of least concern.

 0.9 - 1.1 metres